Research Fellowships

 The Arts, Humanities and Social Sciences Research Fellowship subjects are offered on a three-year rotation, with the subjects as listed below.
 Newnham research students in the whole field of the Arts, Humanities and Social Sciences may apply in any year, regardless of the rotational listing:

-2024: Archaeology & Anthropology, Classics, Geography, History and Philosophy of Science, Human Social and Political Sciences (HSPS), Modern and Medieval Languages (including Theoretical and Applied Linguistics), Politics and International Studies, Social Sciences, Philosophy.
-The successful candidate will enter into their Fellowship on 1 October 2024.
+2027: Classics, Geography, History and Philosophy of Science, Modern and Medieval Languages (including Theoretical and Applied Linguistics), Music, Philosophy.
+The successful candidate will enter into their Fellowship on 1 October 2027.

 The Newby Trust Research Fellowship